cmry/omesa/docs/example_modu.md

 ### Modularity

-As we've seen, rather than having to load an entire pipeline including dependencies and unwind its parts as one would have to do with pickle, a particular part of the pipeline can be decoded.
+As we have seen, rather than having to load an entire pipeline including dependencies and unwind its parts as one would have to do with pickle, a particular part of the pipeline can be decoded.
 A standard loading procedure would look something like: